agapas/make-solid/README.md

 Similar function to Meshmixer's make solid.

 ### Blender version:
 Made and tested on Blender 2.81 (windows64).
+If you need version for Blender 2.79 or older, check the link: [make-solid-blender2.79](https://github.com/agapas/make-solid-blender2.79)

 ### More info